Millennium celebrations: UTC+5 to +3

 The President of Russia Boris Yeltsin unexpectedly announced his resignation during his annual Presidential New Year Address.
-For the rest of the day and into 2000, Prime Minister Vladimir Putin served as Acting President, and he gave a New Year address of his own on the same day.
-In March 2000, Putin was elected as president in his own right.
+For the rest of the day and into 2000, prime minister Vladimir Putin served as acting president, and he gave a New Year address of his own.
+Putin would later be elected president for a full four-year term in March 2000.

 UTC+2

-South Africa's Nelson Mandela lit a candle in his former cell at Robben Island at the stroke of midnight.
+Former president of South Africa Nelson Mandela lit a candle in his former cell at Robben Island at the stroke of midnight.

 Athens held a fireworks display over the Acropolis and a televised choir sang the Olympic anthem, a Byzantine anthem and the Greek national anthem.

-In Giza, a concert entitled The Twelve Dreams of the Sun with music by Jean-Michel Jarre was held on the Pyramids.
-At the time, most Egyptians were observing the Muslim holy month of Ramadan.
+In Egypt, a concert entitled The Twelve Dreams of the Sun with music by Jean-Michel Jarre was held at the Giza pyramid complex.
+A wave of persecution against the Coptic minority started on 31 December and continued into January as a massacre.
+It was the result of an argument between a Coptic Christian merchant and a Muslim customer in Kosheh, Upper Egypt, which led to an incident on New Year's Eve when relatives of the Muslim customer targeted Christian-owned shops and homes to be looted, destroyed, and burned.
+This then turned into an anti-Coptic riot and the police were not able to control the crowd.
+This riot continued throughout the night and into the new millennium when it culminated on 2 January with a massacre of 20 Coptic Christians.
+One Muslim was also accidentally shot dead by a fellow Muslim.

-In Jerusalem, and particularly at the Mount of Olives, fears that doomsday fanatics "...could try to trigger an apocalypse prompted one of Israel's biggest peacetime police operations."
+In Jerusalem, and particularly at the Mount of Olives, fears that doomsday fanatics "could try to trigger an apocalypse prompted one of Israel's biggest peacetime police operations."